PITTSFIELD -- Fifteen-year-old Heather Morris isn't afraid to share her words -- or her tears -- in front of strangers.

 Morris, a rising sophomore, has been filling notebooks with poetry since the fifth grade, but it was through her English teacher, Melissa Quirk, and area slam poet Jake Snow (aka Phoenix) that she began sharing her work outloud in front of an audience.

-"My teacher was always giving us writing prompts, which helped," Morris said of Quirk, who sacrificed her own spot in the WordXWord
+"My teacher was always giving us writing prompts, which helped," Morris said of Quirk, who sacrificed her own spot in the WordXWord poetry slam to see her student succeed.

 Through family friends, Morris met Snow, an alum of Mount Greylock Regional High School and the Massachusetts College of Liberal Arts.